4 Negotiation Tips for a Buyer's Market

 2. Don’t lower your commissions.
-This is a key point, because in a buyer’s market, many REALTORS® automatically put their commissions on the auction block.
-But if you lower your commission to get a seller’s business, what does that really say to the seller?
-That you’re easily willing to come down on price -– not what a seller wants!
+This is a key point because, in a buyer’s market, many REALTORS® automatically put their commissions on the auction block.
+But if you lower your commission to get a seller’s business, what does that say to the seller?
+That you’re easily willing to come down in price not what a seller wants!

 Instead, demonstrate your value of past transactions and show that you deliver a better price for the homes you sell.
 You may be asking for a higher commission, but the price you get for the seller more than makes up for it.
 You have to prove your value to get the full commission you deserve as a professional.

 And revisit and adjust your listing presentation to illustrate to the potential client that you understand the nuances of a buyer’s market.

 3. Handle offers with care.
 Never flat out reject an offer.
 Sure, you’ll get offers that you simply will not accept (and that you might even find insulting), but be careful and tactful with how you respond to those offers.
 You’ve done your homework to arrive at the asking price, so explain that to those who make offers instead of a flat rejection.

 And adopt a sense of urgency with offers.
 I’ve seen some REALTORS® leave offers on the table for a week or longer before responding.
 It’s not professional, and it’s not in the best interest of your client.